LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 These conditions are not going to happen in the real world.

+### Vim setup

+A `.lvimrc` is provided for convenience.
+I suggest using [embear/vim-localvimrc](https://github.com/embear/vim-localvimrc), but manual sourcing should work as well.

+Aside setting compound filetypes for Python and Typescript (see "Comment standard" later in this document for context), it does some textwidth and shiftwidth-related options.

+Config for other editors are not provided, and doing so is left as an exercise to the reader.

 ## Making changes

 This section does not describe how to actually make the changes (it's assumed you know how to code and use git; if you don't, see https://opensource.guide/ ), but describes some pitfalls with certain specific changes.